Sub-MOA Spoonie Logo

 The Sub-MOA Spoonie Challenge (SPOONIES ONLY!) is a lot like traditional benchrest target challenges; Print out this target sheet, post it up (50 yards for 22LR, 100 yards for longer range calibers), and follow the instructions at the top!

-Once you've completed 5 sub-MOA shots in a row, all you need to do to get on the list for a morale patch is to send a photo of your target sheet to submoaspoonie@gmail.com - I'll confirm the groups, and once the morale patches are ready I'll reach out to collect payment ($10) and your shipping address, and your patch will be on the way (US folks only for the time being, sorry)!
+Once you've completed 5 sub-MOA shots in a row, all you need to do to get a challenge coin is to send a photo of your target sheet to submoaspoonie@gmail.com - I'll confirm the groups and reach out to collect payment ($10) and your shipping address.
+Shortly afterwards your challenge coin will be on the way (US folks only for the time being, sorry)!

-If you don't want a morale patch, you can get the Sub-MOA Spoonie badge on a variety of other merch.
-The Sub-MOA Spoonie morale patch, however, is unique and available in limited quantities exclusively to those who complete the target challenge!
+If you don't want a challenge coin, you can get the Sub-MOA Spoonie badge on a variety of other merch.
+The Sub-MOA Spoonie challenge coin, however, is unique and available in limited quantities exclusively to those who complete the target challenge!

 SHARE YOUR SPOONIE STORY